FolioReader/FolioReaderKit/README.md

 ### Basic Usage

-To get started, let's introduce MaterialView, a lightweight UIView Object that has flexibility in mind.
-Common controls have been added to make things easier.
-For example, let's make a circle view that has a shadow, border, and image.
+To get started, this is a simple usage sample.

 ```swift
 import FolioReaderKit